sahil9818336328/Pause-PlayVideo/README.md

 # PausePlayVideo

-### Pause and play the video , dont through javascript , also added a preloader if the project takes time to load.
+### Pause and play the video , done through javascript , also added a preloader if the project takes time to load.

 # Technologies used: